 Here are the reasons not to install macOS Sierra and the reasons you should upgrade today.
 For most users the reasons to install macOS Sierra outweigh the drawbacks, but for the first few months there are important reasons to wait.

 The macOS Sierra update brings more than just a brand new name for the software that runs on your Mac, MacBook and iMac.
-Apple switches from OS X to macOS this year.

 Many users are asking if they should upgrade from OS X El Capitan to macOS Sierra or upgrade from OS X Yosemite to macOS Sierra and this will help you make that decision based on your specific situation.